Kek Lok Si: History

 In 2002, a 30.2 m bronze statue of Guanyin, the Goddess of Mercy, was completed and opened to the public.
 It replaced the previous white plaster Kuan Yin statue which was damaged due to a fire a few years earlier.
 The bronze statue is located on the hillside above the pagoda.
 The statue is complemented with a 60.9 m three-tiered roof pavilion (with 16 columns made of bronze supporting the pavilion), which was completed in 2009.
 At the time of completion, it was the second tallest Guanyin statue in the world.
-One hundred statues of the goddess Kuan Yin, each of 2 m height, are set around the main statue of the goddess.
+One hundred statues of the goddess Guanyin, each of 2 m height, are set around the main statue of the goddess.
 However, its height was restricted to avoid its shadow falling on the Penang State Mosque.
 This shrine also has other 10,000 statues of Buddha, apart from a statue of 12 Zodiac Animal Signs of the Chinese Calendar.

 The temple complex has a large hydraulically operated bell, which tolls with a high pitch at frequent intervals.
 Wood and stone carvings are profusely seen in the temple.
 In front of each deity there is a cushion, impressive scrolls, and candles set in very attractive suspended lamps, and with a large number of priests in attendance.

 In October 2021, about 70% of one of the temple buildings was destroyed by a fire, with flames measuring about 12m by 15m.
 The cause of the fire has not been determined or revealed.